|Degrees:||PhD (St. Michael's)|

-Pam McCarroll joined the faculty at Emmanuel College in 2016 as Associate Professor of Practical Theology.
-She came to Emmanuel after teaching in the area of pastoral theology for eight years at our sister institution Knox College and, prior to that, serving as a Teaching Supervisor and Spiritual Care Practitioner at hospitals in Toronto and Hamilton.
+Pamela McCarroll joined the faculty at Emmanuel College in 2016 as Associate Professor of Practical Theology.
+She came to Emmanuel after teaching in the area of pastoral theology for eight years at our sister institution Knox College and, prior to that, serving as a Supervisor & Educator and Spiritual Care Practitioner at hospitals in Toronto and Hamilton.
 Pam’s major research focus continues to be the lived experience and possibility of hope in contexts of suffering.
-She is concerned with the intersections of suffering and hope in shaping therapeutic practice and life together as communities and as global citizens.
-Pam has also published in the area of spirituality and health, and methodology in practical theology.
+In her recent work, she is focussed on suffering and hope in relation to the climate crisis and ecological destruction.
+Her research seeks to re-imagine the field of practical theology with creation-centered motifs that decenter the human.
+Pam has also published widely in the area of spiritual care, spirituality and health.

 - The End of Hope – The Beginning: Narratives of Hope in the Face of Suffering and Trauma.
 Minneapolis: Fortress, 2014.